 - The main factors influencing the growth are Covid-19, longer life expectancy, population growth, innovation, and technology.

-- Top healthcare markets for M&A in 2022 include behavioral health, home care, long-term care, physician groups, and governmental plans.
+- The main markets for M&A in healthcare were behavioral health, home care, long-term care, and physicians groups markets.